ArkanMohammad/JS-Exercises/README.md

 2. Open the project in VS Code

-3. Run the files using:
+3. Run the files using Node.js or the browser console
-- Browser
-- Live Server
-- Node.js

 ## 📌 Future Plans